micahsgilbert/e2e_chat/README.md

 To run the server, run the `index.js` in the root directory.

 The client was made with `create-react-app` and exists in the `e2e_client` directory.
+Run `npm run start` in the `e2e_client` directory to start the client development server.

 ## Purpose